 Executing on these priorities is not without risk.
-The notable areas of risk facing the organization are as follows:
+The notable areas of uncertainty facing the organization are as follows:

-- The ability to attract and retain the right people with the right skills. - Succession planning and turnover, with approximately 45% of staff projected to retire or leave the organization voluntarily over the next three years. - Technological advances the cost and the capacity to respond to advancements. - Significant change in real estate values roll stability and organizational capacity to maintain a uniform assessment roll across B.C.
+- The ability to attract and retain the right people with the right skills. - Succession planning and turnover, with approximately 45% of staff projected to retire or leave the organization voluntarily over the next three years. - Ensuring the resources and capacity to respond to and capitalize on technological advances. - Significant change in real estate values, with potential impacts to roll stability and organizational ability to maintain a uniform assessment roll across B.C.

-Continuing change is inevitable in today's business environment, and the Board of Directors and the Executive Management Team are ready to meet the challenges and execute on the opportunities ahead for BC Assessment over the next few years.
-We are confident that with the ongoing commitment and support of our employees and partners, we can achieve the goals and objectives outlined in this Service Plan.
-We look forward to another exciting year in 2009.
+These uncertainties and their associated risks will be managed through explicit mitigation strategies developed for each of our strategic priorities.
+The Board of Directors and the Executive Management Team are ready to meet the challenges and execute on the opportunities that emerge for BC Assessment over the next few years.
+We are confident that with the ongoing commitment and support of our employees and partners, we can achieve the goals outlined in this Service Plan update.